Kamar-Meddah/Angular-sample/README.md

 # Note
-that is the client side for blog-v4 app if you're looking for the server side part here it is https://github.com/Kamar-Meddah/blog-v4-server-side
+that is the client side for blog web application if you're looking for the server side part here it is https://github.com/Kamar-Meddah/blog-backend

 ## Development server